 - Make sure to check and double-check with loan officer lender’s overlays

 - VA Loans do not have minimum credit score requirements

 - Check to see if the lender has its own overlays

-- VA Loans do not have maximum debt to income ratio requirements
+- VA Loans do not have a maximum debt to income ratio requirements

 - Make sure the loan officer lender does not have lender overlays on debt to income ratios